nitsan57/RLify/README.md

 ## Contributions

 We welcome contributions!
-If you're interested in enhancing the features, fixing bugs, or adding new RL algorithms, feel free to open a pull request or issue.
+If you're interested in enhancing the features, fixing bugs, or adding new RL algorithms,feel free to open either a pull request or an issue.

 ## License